August 31, 2023

 “Never let the fear of striking out get in your way.” - -George Herman “Babe” Ruth, Baseball Legend

 Being afraid of having teammates laugh because your coach is yelling at you or making fun of your errors can hinder you from performing at your best.
 This can start to decrease your self-confidence and cause additional issues with your performance.
 One of the biggest impacts of fear on an athlete is that they are not able to concentrate on their game and performance.
-Preventing the athlete from reaching their full potential.

 Influence of Peers in Athletics